8 Explainable AI

 Question

-Use one of the non-image based data sets (preferably Wine, which is also described in the data sets section Appendix A but wasn’t used yet, but you can also use Nasa or Titanic) and fit a random forest or a BRT using xgboost.
+Use the Titanic_ml dataset and fit a random forest, dnn or a BRT using xgboost.
 Explore / interpret the fitted model using iml (see also the book: https://christophm.github.io/interpretable-ml-book/).

 Tip: